How to repeat something in Python

 print(f"Current count: {counter}")

-The value of counter is never changed inside the loop, so the condition counter < 5 always evaluates to true, creating an endless cycle.
-The corrected code below shows how to resolve this.
+Because the counter variable is never updated within the loop, the condition counter < 5 will always be true.
+This traps the program in an endless cycle.
+The corrected code below shows how to resolve it.

 counter = 0